kcoop/Parse-S3FileUploaderSTS/README.md

 Now you can!
 (Well, at least on iOS so far.)

-What this project does is provide code for your server to offer up short term S3 write credentials to your client, and a pluggable controller for PFFile uploading that requests those credentials, then submits directly to S3 with them.
+This project provides code for your server to offer up short term S3 write credentials to your client, and a pluggable client controller for PFFile uploading that requests those credentials, then submits directly to S3 with them.

 To use it, you'll need to perform a few steps:

 1. Configure your S3 account for Secure Token Service (STS).
-2. Create a cloud function on your Parse server that respond with an sts token and bucket information, using supplied code and a few environment settings.
+2. Create a cloud function on your Parse server that responds with an STS token and bucket information, using supplied code and a few environment settings.
 3. Add a custom PFFileUploaderController to your Parse configuration at startup on your iOS client.

 *Note: The code in this project uses STS as a simple solution similar to what Parse Server offers.
-Amazon also offers Cognito-based credentials, which could be implemented in a similar fashion, if you need user-level access control.*
+Amazon also offers Cognito-based credentials, which could be implemented in a similar fashion if you need user-level access control and more flexibility.
+Be aware Amazon charges for Cognito.*

 ## Configure STS